 Nine PBS Family and Community Learning is a series of workshops that engage families in hands-on collaborative and playful learning.
-Designed for families with children aged 5-9 (and younger/older siblings), the series uses both digital and tangible tools.
+Designed for families with children aged 5-9 (and younger/older siblings), the series uses both digital and tangible tools to support the development of financial literacy.